Netanyahu gives defiant speech to UN

 The operation targeted criminal networks extracting money from victims in romance scams and in so-called sextortion, where victims are blackmailed using explicit imagery.

 Our West Africa correspondent, Ijoma Endokwe in Nigeria, told me about the scammers.
+This operation involved 14 countries across Africa.

-So we're talking countries like Senegal and Ghana, South Africa participated in the operation, as well as countries like Kenya and Uganda.
+South Africa participated in the operation as well as countries like Kenya and Uganda.

 And it was essentially a crackdown on cyber criminals who were operating across Africa using digital platforms like social media to find and manipulate and financially defraud their victims.

-So some of the feedback that Interpol has been getting from African countries is that there are some specific cyber threats that they're concerned about.
+So, some of the feedback that Interpol has been getting from African countries is that there are some specific cyber threats that they're concerned about.

-So they focused on some of those threats, namely romance scams is one of them.
+So, they focused on some of those threats, namely, romance scams is one of them.

 They also targeted the perpetrators of what's known as sextortion.

-And Indepelle said they were able to identify more than 1,400 victims linked to these scams.
+This operation resulted in 260 arrests across those 14 participating countries.
+And Interpol said they were able to identify more than 1,400 victims linked to these scams.

 And they calculated that these victims had incurred losses of an estimated 2.8 million US dollars.
+So it seems very unlikely that those victims are going to get their money back.

 There was a success story cited as part of this report.